TNO-ropt/ropt-everest/docs/usage/basics.md

     as Pandas data frames.

 ### [`add_table`][ropt_everest.EverestPlan.add_table]
-Adds a table result handler to the plan.
+Adds a table event handler to the plan.
 The resulting [`EverestTableHandler`][ropt_everest.EverestTableHandler] object tracks and stores results emitted by optimizers and evaluators in tables on file.
 It accepts a single argument: